tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/pros/index.md

-The first part of this tutorial explains what is happening in the [mnist_softmax.py](https://www.tensorflow.org/code/tensorflow/examples/tutorials/mnist/mnist_softmax.py) code, which is a basic implementation of a Tensorflow model.
+The first part of this tutorial explains what is happening in the [mnist_softmax.py](https://www.tensorflow.org/code/tensorflow/examples/tutorials/mnist/mnist_softmax.py) code, which is a basic implementation of a TensorFlow model.
 The second part shows some ways to improve the accuracy.

 You can copy and paste each code snippet from this tutorial into a Python